wallarm/product-documentation/docs/latest/api-protection/graphql-rule.md

 ![GraphQL policy blocking action](../images/user-guides/rules/graphql-rule-2-action.png)

 Consider that you node configuration via the [`wallarm_mode_allow_override` directive](../admin-en/configure-wallarm-mode.md#prioritization-of-methods) may be set to ignore rules created in Wallarm Console.
-If this is a case, [explore](../admin-en/configure-wallarm-mode.md#configuration-methods) and use other ways to change the filtration mode.
+If this is a case, [explore](../admin-en/configure-wallarm-mode.md#configuration-methods) and use other ways to change the filtration mode.-->

 ## Exploring GraphQL attacks